tektoncd/pipeline/docs/resources.md

 ### Controlling where resources are mounted

-The optional field `targetPath` can be used to initialize a resource in specific directory.
-If `targetPath` is set then resource will be initialized under `/workspace/targetPath`.
-If `targetPath` is not specified then resource will be initialized under `/workspace`.
-Following example demonstrates how git input repository could be initialized in `$GOPATH` to run tests:
+The optional field `targetPath` can be used to initialize a resource in a specific directory.
+If `targetPath` is set then the resource will be initialized under `/workspace/targetPath`.
+If `targetPath` is not specified then the resource will be initialized under `/workspace`.
+The following example demonstrates how git input repository could be initialized in `$GOPATH` to run tests:

 ```yaml